 Digital Object Identifier (DOI)

 Mufson, Elliott J.; Perez, Sylvia E.; Nadeem, Muhammad; Mahady, Laura; Kanaan, Nicholas M.; Abrahamson, Eric E.; Ikonomovic, Milos D.; Crawford, Fiona; Alvarez, Victor; Stein, Thor; and McKee, Ann C., "Progression Of Tau Pathology Within Cholinergic Nucleus Basalis Neurons In Chronic Traumatic Encephalopathy: A Chronic Effects Of Neurotrauma Consortium Study" (2016).
-Neurobiology.
+Translational Neuroscience.
 341.